Which of the following statements correctly describes the procedu... | Channels for Pearson+

 A

-Translate the graph of y = cos x by π/4 unit to the right, stretch it vertically by a factor of 5, and translate it by 14 units downward.
+Stretch the graph of y = sin x vertically by a factor of 12 and reflect it across the y-axis.

 B

-Translate the graph of y = cos x by π/4 unit to the right, compress it vertically by a factor of 5, and translate it by 14 units downward.
+Stretch the graph of y = sin x vertically by a factor of 12 and reflect it across the x-axis.

 C

-Translate the graph of y = cos x by π/4 unit to the right, stretch it vertically by a factor of 5, and translate it by 14 units upward.
+Compress the graph of y = sin x vertically by a factor of 12 and reflect it across the x-axis.

 D